vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 # Vipps Login directly from phone number and QR code

-The Vipps Login API now supports merchant-initiated login directly from a phone number, and by users scanning a QR code.
+The Vipps Login API now supports merchant-initiated logins using the user's phone number, and by users scanning a QR code.

-* Vipps Login directly from phone number is a Client Initiated Backchannel Authentication (CIBA) flow where authentication/registration does not start in a browser or an app, but is initiated by the merchant.
+* Vipps Login directly from phone number is a "Client Initiated Backchannel Authentication" (CIBA) flow where authentication/registration does not start in a browser or an app, but is initiated by the merchant, using the user's phone number.
   The user simply confirms in Vipps.
   This is typically in physical contexts like point of sales (POS), on the phone in call center solutions, or using devices/terminals like TV boxes.
 The user can either get a confirmation in Vipps, or be taken to the merchant's confirmation page in a browser.
 * Vipps Login directly from QR code allows the user to scan a QR code with the phone's camera or with Vipps and register or log in directly.
 The user can either get a confirmation in Vipps, or be taken to the merchant's confirmation page in a browser.
   This can be used in marketing, from posters, screens etc.

 See:
 * [Vipps Login from phone number API: How It Works](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-phone-number-api-howitworks.md)